-The Derby Dash provides on-demand, accessible transportation for people who live within the city of Derby.
+The Derby Dash provides on-demand, accessible transportation for people who live within Derby city.
 It launched in April 2007.
 In 2022, it had 228 riders, making 8,123 trips on two vehicles.
 Staff includes four part-time drivers and one coordinator.
 It operates exclusively within the city of Derby.